 Admissions

 In addition to the university-wide requirements, applicants for this master's should hold a BA or BS degree in a discipline related to the program's theme from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent, including courses in differential and integral calculus.
-A working knowledge of a computer programming language is a plus.
-When the background of an individual student does not meet the program's requirements, remedial or preparatory courses tailored to student's needs may be recommended.

-GRE scores are not required for admission into this program, but are encouraged if the student is seeking internal funding
+GRE scores are not required for admission into this program, but are encouraged if the student is seeking internal funding.

 Policies